How to Spot and Steer Clear of Student Loan Consolidation ScamsJuly 6, 2017

 Consolidating student loans is essentially paying off multiple student loans with one loan.
 The problem with the Direct Consolidation program is it only allows you to consolidate your federal loans and not your private student loans.
 Private student loan refinancing allows you to consolidate both federal and private student loans – although if you consolidate federal student loans you lose some of the alternative repayment options and benefits that federal loans offer.

-All borrowers who are struggling should look into private student loan consolidation as it can save borrowers a significant amount of money as they can reduce their interest rate or greatly reduce their monthly payments by extending the term length of their loans.
+All borrowers who are struggling should look into consolidating student loans as it can save borrowers a significant amount of money as they can reduce their interest rate or greatly reduce their monthly payments by extending the term length of their loans.

 By Andy Rombach, LendEDU